etvproject122f358/lcm/README.md

   <strong>lcm</strong> is a scientific software developed to interpret photometric light curves,
   integrate TESS data analysis, and facilitate efficient observation planning.
 Built with Python, it provides a user-friendly interface for both ground-based and space-based photometric data.
-  The software also includes a built-in interface for quickly querying <em>SIMBAD</em> to retrieve target star information.
 </p>

 <hr>